What is Cervical Screening?

 - Persistent unexplained low back pain

-If you have never had a cervical screening test have one NOW!
+If you are 25-65 yrs and have never had a cervical screening test have one NOW!

 If you have had a hysterectomy you do not usually need to have a further screening test unless the hysterectomy has been performed due to previous abnormal smear tests or if the hysterectomy was sub-total (i.e. the cervix was left in place).
 In some cases regular check- ups may be necessary and your gynaecologist will advise you as to the need for further tests.